mclabs15/extendedMC-node/readme.md

 # extendedMC-node
 A NodeJS application which parses the console output of a minecraft server and inputs new commands.

+##DISCLAIMER:
+USE AT YOUR OWN RISK.
+Due to the nature of how this program interacts with a Minecraft server, it may be possible for a player on your server to run malicious code through nodeJS on your computer.
+I am not responsible for any damages caused directly or indirectly by the usage of this program.

 ## Setup

 This will work with Minecraft version 1.9 and up.